hmolavi/2A-222-Projects/README.md

 # 222 Lab Projects

-This repository contains all of our ECE 222 Lab Projects.
-Recieved a grade of 100% for all of the labs.
+This repository contains all of our ECE 222 Lab Projects for a total of 4 projects which all recieved a grade of 100%.

 ## Colaborators
 Hossein Molavi - hmolavi@uwaterloo.ca